luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 This included work on: information architecture, information design, and accessibility considerations.

-### The Technology
-The progressive web app is a great way for customers to view Disciplined Agile content in a new way.
+### The Progressive Web App (PWA) is a great way for customers to view Disciplined Agile content in a new way.
 - Working on multiple browsers and sharable through a link
 - Responsive to multiple devices (phones, tablets, desktops)
 - It works without Internet connectivity